MicrosoftDocs/windows-itpro-docs/devices/surface/surface-system-sku-reference.md

 You can also find the System SKU and System Model for a device in System Information.
 - Click **Start** >  **MSInfo32**.

+### **Task Sequence WMI Condition**
 One example of how you could use this in Microsoft Deployment Toolkit (MDT) or System Center Configuration Manager is part of a Task Sequence WMI Condition.
 For example:

-**Task Sequence WMI Condition**

     - WMI Namespace – Root\WMI
     - WQL Query – SELECT * FROM MS_SystemInformation WHERE SystemSKU = "Surface_Pro_1796"